Edmund Grey, 1st Earl of Kent1

 John Holles, 1st Earl of Clare, 1600 2

-He was educated at Christ's College, Cambridge University, Cambridge, Cambridgeshire, England.4 He was admitted to Gray's Inn.4 He fought in the Spanish Armada in 1588.4 He was invested as a Knight on 15 October 1593 by the Lord Deputy.4 He fought in the against the Turks in Hungary in 1597.4 His last will was dated 31 May 1599.
+He was educated at Christ's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.4 He was admitted to Gray's Inn.4 He fought in the Spanish Armada in 1588.4 He was appointed Knight on 15 October 1593 by the Lord Deputy.4 He fought in the against the Turks in Hungary in 1597.4 His last will was dated 31 May 1599.
 He held the office of Member of Parliament (M.P.) for Nottinghamshire between 1604 and 1611.4 He held the office of Comptroller to the Household of the Prince of Wales between 1610 and 1612.4 He held the office of Member of Parliament (M.P.) for Nottinghamshire in 1614.4 He was created 1st Baron Houghton of Houghton, co.
 Nottingham [England] on 9 July 1616.4 He was created 1st Earl of Clare, co.
-Suffolk [England] on 2 November 1624.4 He lived at Haughton, Nottinghamshire, England.4
+Suffolk [England] on 2 November 1624.4 He lived at Haughton, Nottinghamshire, EnglandG.4

 Children of John Holles, 1st Earl of Clare and Anne Stanhope